robertsean1995/BAWKP/README.md

 ## 1a Mental Model

-The mental model for BAWKP is simple: Bash controls orchestration, ```awk``` performs computation, and Python is used only when required.
+The mental model for BAWKP is simple: Bash is responsible for orchestration, AWK is responsible for computation, and Python is used only when required.
 Scripts are not merely linear chains of commands, but self-contained programs with responsibilities divided by design.
 Bash is responsible for defining the structure of the program: the entrypoint, safety and runtime assumptions, input parsing, state management, and execution of files, hosts, and external tools. ```awk``` is responsible for interpreting data by determining: valid inputs, how records and fields are understood, how values are transformed and aggregated, and what output is produced.
 Meaning lives in AWK; control lives in Bash.
 External tools are invoked directly for the capabilities they provide, and their output is treated as data to be consumed rather than logic to be inferred.
 Python is used only when the problem exceeds the natural limits of Bash orchestration and ```awk``` computation yet remains a scoped component rather than a replacement or substitution for BAWKP.
 When this division is followed consistently, data flow becomes explicit, responsibility remains visible, and shell scripts stop behaving like fragile pipelines and start behaving like programs that can be trusted under operational conditions.

 # 2 Programming with BAWKP